 The prayer position is an important part of canine communication and it is not always easy to interpret what message your four-legged friend wants to send with this gesture.
-This is because assuming the prayer position can mean many things, from a playful request, to simple stretching, to severe tummy ache, tummy grumbling or flatulence.
-We will help you to draw the right conclusion so that you can interpret your dog's taking up the prayer position in the best possible way.
+Because: Assuming the prayer position can mean a lot, from a playful request to simple stretching to severe stomach pain, stomach rumbling or flatulence.
+We will help you to draw the right conclusion so that you can interpret your dog's prayer position as 1A from now on.

-In the prayer position, the dog stretches far forward with the torso almost resting on the ground.
-The front paws are stretched out and also rest on the ground.
-Unlike the low lying torso, the hind legs are stretched wide and steeply upwards.
-The hind legs are therefore fully extended.
-As a result of this position, the lower abdomen of the furry nose is stretched enormously.
-This is exactly the position that is most often (but not exclusively) adopted when the dog has a tummy ache.
+In the prayer position, the dog stretches far forward and the torso is almost on the ground.
+The front paws are stretched out and also lie on the ground.
+Unlike the low-lying trunk, the hind legs are stretched wide and steeply upwards.
+The hind legs are fully stretched out.
+As a result of the position, the lower abdomen of the fur nose is stretched enormously.
+Exactly this position is taken particularly frequently (but not exclusively) in the case of stomach ache.

-Baby pains, hard belly, trembling: When is the prayer position a pain symptom
+Stomach pain, hard stomach, tremors: when is the prayer position a pain symptom

 The prayer position is not always a sign of pain or illness, but sometimes it is.
-In order to quickly recognise precisely these cases, we reveal symptoms that should make you sit up and take notice.
+In order to recognize these cases quickly, we will tell you symptoms that should make you sit up and take notice.

-- Your dog has problems defecating and/or stretches particularly often before or after defecation.
+- Your dog has problems with defecation and/or stretches before or after it particularly often.

-- After defecation, your dog slides his bottom across the floor.
+- After defecating, your dog will slide its butt across the floor.

-- Your dog has severe flatulence, a bloated belly and/or recurrent diarrhoea.
+- Your dog has severe flatulence, a bloated stomach and/or diarrhea over and over again.

-- The furry wet keeps having loud tummy rumblings and and may even be jangling with tummy aches.
+- The furry one keeps having a loud stomach rumbling and maybe even yelps with a stomach ache.

 - Your furry nose has an elevated temperature or even a fever.

-- Your dog is always panting and may foam at the mouth.
+- Your dog keeps panting and may have foam at the mouth.

-- Your four-legged friend keeps assuming the praying position, even while walking.
+- The four-legged friend always assumes the prayer position, even while going for a walk.

 - Your dog is very restless for a long period of time - for no apparent reason.

-- Your dog is shivering, although excitement or freezing are ruled out.
+- Your dog is shaking, although excitement or freezing are out of the question.

 - Your dog does not eat or only eats a little.
-Even the favourite treat is refused.
+Even the favorite treat is refused.

 Dog with stomach pain: What are the dangers behind the prayer position?

-If a dog repeatedly adopts the prayer position, there may be a serious illness behind it.
-In this case, we advise you to consult a vet as soon as possible.
-He will have a diagnosis ready, and with the appropriate medication, your four-legged friend will surely be back on his feet in no time.
-But what diseases can be behind this?
+If a dog repeatedly assumes the prayer position, a serious illness can be behind it.
+In this case, we advise you to consult a veterinarian as soon as possible.
+He will have a diagnosis ready and with the appropriate medication your four-legged friend will be back on his feet quickly.
+But what diseases can be behind it?
 Here is an overview:

-The stomach of your four-legged friend turns around its own axis and that is really dangerous.
-This is because both the entrance to the stomach, i.e. the oesophagus, and the end, i.e. the small intestine, are completely blocked.
+The stomach of your four-legged friend turns around its own axis and that is really really dangerous.
+Because both the entrance to the stomach, i.e. the esophagus, and the end, i.e. the small intestine, are completely blocked.
 Gas therefore accumulates in the stomach and cannot escape.
-Besides the prayer position, a hard stomach is an important sign.
+In addition to the prayer position, a hard stomach is an important sign.

-There are many reasons for an intestinal obstruction, such as a swallowed foreign body, untreated constipation or a parasite infestation.
-By praying, your dog is showing that he is in pain, which is quickly caused by the built-up gas.
-Time is the most important factor here: if your dog also has a fever or vomits repeatedly, it is best to head for the vet immediately.
+There are many reasons for a bowel obstruction, such as a swallowed foreign object, untreated constipation, or a parasite infestation.
+With the prayer position, your dog shows that he is in pain, which quickly arises from the pent-up gases.
+Time is the most important factor here: If your dog also has a fever or keeps vomiting, it is best to go to the vet immediately.

-If your dog suddenly assumes the praying position very often - and in the most unusual situations, there is an acute cause behind it, such as poisoning.
-If there is a risk that your dog has eaten something poisonous, charcoal tablets will bind the poison and buy you time until you reach the vet.
+If your dog suddenly assumes the prayer position very often - in the most unusual situations, there is an acute cause behind it, such as poisoning.
+If there is a risk that your dog has eaten something poisonous, charcoal tablets ensure that the poison is bound and you buy yourself time until you get to the vet.

-Intestinal colic is characterised by severe bloating and cramps and can be caused by food intolerance, for example.
-Attention, fart alarm: masters and mistresses usually recognise you by recurring, bad-smelling flatulence.
-Intestinal colic is not necessarily dangerous in the short term.
-However, if they occur for a longer period of time, they should be examined and treated.
+Intestinal colic is characterized by severe flatulence and cramps and can be caused, for example, by food intolerance.
+Attention, fart alarm: masters and mistresses usually recognize you by recurring, bad-smelling flatulence.
+In the short term, intestinal colic is not necessarily dangerous.
+However, if they persist, they should be examined and treated.

-Pain can radiate in dogs, just as it does in us bipeds.
-A herniated disc is usually more common in senior dogs or dogs with long backs, such as Dachshunds.
-It can cause such severe pain that it radiates into the abdomen.
-Again, the prayer position is a possible indicator.
+Pain can also radiate in dogs, just like in us two-legged friends.
+A herniated disc is more likely to occur in senior dogs or dogs with long backs, such as dachshunds.
+It can cause pain so severe that it radiates into the abdomen.
+Here, too, the prayer position is a possible indicator.

-Diagnosing pancreatitis in a dog is not at all easy, as the symptoms can often be indicative of other conditions.
-In addition to taking up the position of prayer, these also include tiredness, vomiting, diarrhoea or a reluctance to eat.
-A definitive diagnosis can only be made by a vet.
+Diagnosing pancreatitis in a dog is not that easy, as the symptoms can often also indicate other diseases.
+In addition to assuming the prayer position, this also includes fatigue, vomiting, diarrhea or a lack of appetite.
+A definitive diagnosis can only be made by a veterinarian.

-There are dog owners who immediately panic when the dog assumes the prayer position for the first time.
-Yet there are some situations in which this is completely normal.
-Therefore, it is always important to consider the context and stay calm.
-This way you can interpret your dog's communication much better than if you make him nervous by getting excited.
+There are dog owners who panic as soon as the dog assumes the prayer position for the first time.
+There are some situations in which this is completely normal.
+It is therefore always important to consider the context and remain calm.
+This way you can interpret your dog's communication much better than if you make him nervous with your excitement.

 Dogs also assume the prayer position when they have been lying down for a long time, for example in the morning after getting up.
-Our furry friend simply stretches - just as we two-legged friends do in the morning in bed by stretching our arms and legs.
-Some dogs repeat this procedure several times in the morning.
-This is perfectly normal dog yoga.
+Our fur nose stretches quite simply - just as we two-legged friends do in bed in the morning by stretching our arms and legs.
+For some dogs, this procedure is repeated several times in the morning.
+This is completely normal dog yoga.

-Another situation in which the prayer position is adopted is when asked to play with conspecifics.
-When asked by another dog, this ritual is also quite often performed, along the lines of "Now come on, play with me!"
+Another situation in which the prayer position is taken is when asked to play with other dogs.
+When asked by another dog, this ritual is also performed more frequently, along the lines of "Come on, play with me!"